NHSDigital/nhs-notify-web-cms/README.md

 - create a new branch in your workspace
 - commit the changes to your new branch
-- push the new branch to your remote
+- push (publish) the new branch to your remote
-- create a Pull Request for requesting that your branch is merged into main
+- create a Pull Request for requesting that your remote branch is merged into main
 - await approval